zhao62/Deep-Residual-Shrinkage-Networks/README.md

 >Our approach improves the Cycle-Consistent Adversarial Networks (Cyclegan) by incorporating an improved **Deep Residual Shrinkage Network** in the generator...

 [1019] Jin Z, Cao Y, Liu L, et al. Research on Predicting Container Vessel Handling Time Based on Improved **Deep Residual Shrinkage Net**.
 In 2024 9th International Symposium on Computer and Information Processing Technology (ISCIPT) 2024 May 24 (pp. 509-514).

+[1020] Lv X, Jing Q, Liang C, et al. Quantification of crack in-pipe detection signals in steel pipelines based on differential eddy current detection technique with incremental permeability extraction.
+In Fourth International Conference on Testing Technology and Automation Engineering (TTAE 2024) 2024 Dec 12 (Vol. 13439, pp. 479-483).

+>One method for one-dimensional timedomain signal inspection is the **Deep Residual Shrinkage Net** (**DRSN**), which offers noise immunity and has seen efficient improvements from ...